spencerhughes/cromwell-wes-systemd/README.md

 *Coming Soon*

-### Checking the status of the services
+### Managing Installed Services

-The services are named:
+The services installed by this playbook are named:

 - `cromwell`
 - `wes`
 - `mysql`
 - `nginx`

+These services can be managed using `systemctl` and `journalctl`.
+Examples of some common administrative tasks are provided below:

 ```bash
 # Get service status